 Yes Scuba Diving Is Safe, It’s The Diver Who May Not Be

 We’re obviously biased but we think scuba diving is a very safe activity.
-Of course as with all adventure sports/hobbies there is an element of risk, but the hard facts support that accidents in scuba diving are firstly rare and mostly the fault of the diver and could have been easily avoided.
-So lets have a look at some of the common safety procedures that keep you safe.
+Of course as with all adventure sports/hobbies there is an element of risk.
+The hard facts support that accidents in scuba diving are firstly rare and mostly the fault of the diver and could have been easily avoided.
+So let’s have a look at some of the common safety procedures that keep you safe.

 The Big One

 Unsurprisingly, running out of air is the main culprit in scuba diving incidents according to DAN (Divers Alert Network).
-There are many mitigating factors than can use up air during a dive quicker than you expect but most if not all are covered in your entry level course regardless of which agency you train with, so the finger remains firmly pointed at you the diver.
+There are many mitigating factors than can use up air during a dive quicker than you expect.
+Most if not all are covered in your entry level course regardless of which agency you train with.
+So the finger remains firmly pointed at you the diver.

-PADI changed certain elements of the Open Water Course a few years ago to emphasise more the need to constantly check your own air and not (as many divers do) rely on their guide to ask them.
-If you’re doing things right then you should be able to tell your guide how much air you have without having to check your gauge when they ask.
+PADI changed certain elements of the Open Water Course a few years ago.
+With the emphasise on constantly check your own air and not (as many divers do) rely on their guide to ask them.
+You should be able to tell your guide how much air you have without having to check your gauge when they ask.

 Why You Should Constantly Check

 We should all be aware of how depth affects air consumption – the deeper you go the more you use.
 An average person engaged in light activity will need 20L of air per minute at the surface but 80L per minute at 30m.
-That’s 4 times quicker, a huge difference, so when you’re diving at depth, the air gauge needs to be checked almost constantly and remember you’re further away from the surface so you’ll need more to reach your safety stop and finish the dive safely.
+That’s 4 times quicker, a huge difference.
+So when you’re diving at depth, the air gauge needs to be checked almost constantly.
+If you’re further away from the surface you’ll need more to reach your safety stop and finish the dive safely.

 Strong current will increase your breathing rate immensely.
 The dive may start off nice and gentle but current could increase and you find yourself working harder than expected.
 As with depth this will increase the amount of air your body demands.
 If you’re gently drifting with the current at 10m you could be using as little as 16LPM but if that current switches and you have to work hard against it that could well increase to 140LPM a factor of almost 10x.
 A tank that you may have calculated lasting 100 minutes has now been reduced to less than 10 minutes!